dwoffinden/cloudmusic/README.md

 Distributed Systems Sample Code
 ===============================

 This is an improved version of the Distributed Systems sample code.
-This actually deploys to Personal Tomcat correctly and reads credentials from s3credentials.properties.
+It builds with SBT, actually deploys to Personal Tomcat correctly and reads credentials from s3credentials.properties.
 Pull requests are welcome for improvements but obviously not for implemented solutions.

 SBT